In rare criticism, Barr says Trump’s tweets make his job 'impossible'

 Trump praised Barr for the lower recommended sentence on Wednesday, tweeting, "Congratulations to Attorney General Bill Barr for taking charge of a case that was totally out of control and perhaps should not have even been brought."

-Trump also mocked the prosecutors in the case and even tweeted criticism of the judge presiding over the case.
+Trump has also mocked the original prosecutors in the case and even tweeted criticism of the judge presiding over the case.

 Barr told ABC, "I think it’s time to stop the tweeting about Department of Justice criminal cases."

+Barr insisted that Trump has not tried to interfere in Justice Department cases.

+"I’m happy to say that in fact, the president has never asked me to do anything in a criminal case," he said.

-"I’m not going to be bullied or influenced by anybody ... whether it’s Congress, a newspaper editorial board, or the president,” he said.
+"I’m not going to be bullied or influenced by anybody ... whether it’s Congress, a newspaper editorial board, or the president," Barr told ABC.
 "I’m gonna do what I think is right.
 And you know … I cannot do my job here at the department with a constant background commentary that undercuts me."

+Barr, who has long held a broad view of the powers of the presidency, has had a much warmer relationship with Trump than the president had with his predecessor, Jeff Sessions.
+Trump repeatedly slammed Sessions for recusing himself from the investigation into Russian interference in the 2016 election.

+Barr told NBC News in December that he believes the FBI may have operated out of "bad faith" when it investigated whether the Trump campaign colluded with Russia.
+He's also been personally involved with an ongoing probe the Russia investigation being led by Connecticut U.S. Attorney John Durham, Barr's handpicked choice.